najar1412/headless-blueprint-scaffolding/README.md

 # Faust Scaffold

-### Pre Reqs

-1. backend host - currently using wp-engine headless wordpress
-2. frontend host - currently use netlify

 ### Development

+#### wp-engine

+1. changes to content/schema should be dont in the staging environment on wp-engine, these will be access in the development site as long as .env.local is correct.

 #### faustjs

-1. set up pre reqs
-2. cp .env.local.sample to .env.local and fill out
+1. cp .env.local.sample to .env.local and fill out details (get from wp-engine, wp-admin of staging).
-3. making scheme changes in WP requires `npm run generate` this rebuilds possible types for apollo.
+2. making scheme changes in WP requires `npm run generate` this rebuilds possible types for apollo.
-4. after changes to the database, `npm run generate` should be run to re-built types